sheisc/COMP9024/Randomised/Maze/README.md

 TimeNeeded in G() = 1135229 us
 ```

+For more information about the memory hierarchy in computer systems, please refer to [Introduction to Computer Systems](http://www.cs.cmu.edu/~213/lectures/09-memory-hierarchy.pdf).

 ### This Project

 In this project, we will how to explore a maze with non-randomised and randomised algorithms.